Pink Sands and Azure Seas: The World’s Most Photogenic Beaches

 • Result: By shooting at a low tide at 6:15 AM, they achieved a pristine "deserted island" look.
 The issue became their highest-selling digital edition of the year, increasing site traffic by 40%.

-Case 2: Conservation-First Tourism in Palau
+Case 2: Conservation Palau

 A boutique travel agency wanted to offer "Blue Hole" tours without damaging the reef.